 Session management

-The NHS login platform does not support user session management and user logout functionality.
-Both are partner responsibilities.
+NHS login does not support user session management or logout functionality.
+Your service is responsible for managing the user’s session once they are signed in.

 Definitions